justfoolingaround/fast-cli/readme.md

     - Unlike other speed-tests, this client **only** times when the bytes are being recieved.
 - Fast initialisation.
     - This isn't Rust, but isn't a full blown browser either.
 Plus, this one does not even need to query the site, just the APIs.
-- Makes you look cooler at the University Library (it doesn't, nerd).
 - Supports uploading.
     - Better than nearly all of open-source projects in terms of code.
 - Supports sharing.